ossf/scorecard/checks/write.md

     of a given scorecard finding for that repository.
 -   Any criteria in the scorecard must be actionable.
 It should be possible, with help, for any project to "check all the boxes".
--   Any solution to compile a scorecard should be usable by the greater open-source community to monitor upstream security.
+-   Any solution to compile a scorecard should be usable by the greater open source community to monitor upstream security.

 # How to write a check